The Thing (1982 film): Cultural influence

-Sequels
+Sequels and prequel

 Dark Horse Comics published four comic book sequels starring MacReady, beginning in December 1991 with the two-part The Thing from Another World by Chuck Pfarrer, which is set 24 hours after the film.
 Pfarrer was reported to have pitched his comic tale to Universal as a sequel in the early 1990s.
 This was followed by the four-part The Thing from Another World: Climate of Fear in July 1992, the four-part The Thing from Another World: Eternal Vows in December 1993, and The Thing from Another World: Questionable Research.
 In 1999, Carpenter said that no serious discussions had taken place for a sequel, but he would be interested in basing one on Pfarrer's adaptation, calling the story a worthy sequel.
 A 2002 video game of the same name was released for Microsoft Windows, PlayStation 2, and Xbox to generally favorable reviews.
 The game's plot follows a team of U.S. soldiers investigating the aftermath of the film's events.

 In 2005, the Syfy channel planned a four-hour miniseries sequel produced by Frank Darabont and written by David Leslie Johnson-McGoldrick.
 The story followed a Russian team who recover the corpses of MacReady and Childs, as well as remnants of the Thing.
 The story moves forward 23 years, where the Thing escapes in New Mexico, and follows the attempts at containment.
 The project never proceeded, and Universal opted to continue with a feature film sequel.

 A prequel film, also titled The Thing, was released in October 2011 to a $31 million worldwide box office gross and mixed reviews.
 The story follows the events after the Norwegian team discovers the Thing.

 In 2020, Universal Studios and Blumhouse Productions announced the development of a remake of Carpenter's The Thing.
 The remake was described as incorporating elements of The Thing from Another World and The Thing, as well as the novella Who Goes There? and its expanded version Frozen Hell, which features several additional chapters.

 Although released years apart, and unrelated in terms of plot, characters, crew, or even production studios, Carpenter considers The Thing to be the first installment in his "Apocalypse Trilogy", a series of films based around cosmic horror, entities unknown to man, that are threats to both human life and the sense of self.
 The Thing was followed by Prince of Darkness in 1987, and In the Mouth of Madness in 1994.
 All three films are heavily influenced by Carpenter's appreciation for the works of Lovecraft.